Money Burning Improves Mediated Communication: Introduction

-We also notice that the above conclusion implies the tie between the MDMB and the robust Bayesian persuasion problems.
-We discover that the value of MDMB is also equal to the maximum payoff of the cautious Sender with full commitment power\footnote{Cautious Sender is one who maximizes his minimum payoff across types \cite{doval2021information}}.
-We also demonstrate that the value of MDMB is equal to the payoff of Sender facing the worst subjective prior in BP with heterogeneous beliefs \cite{alonso2016bayesian}.
-The above discoveries suggest that the analysis of robust BP can be used to facilitate the MDMB analysis and also justifies the assumptions on min-max utility in the robust BP problem.

-Since MDMB serves as the general model capturing the communication process in the Web 3.0 economy when commitment power is absent, the gap between MDMB and BP highlights the necessity of commitment and is referred to as the refined value of commitment in Web 3.0 economy. \autoref{prop:allequal} demonstrates that commitment in Web 3.0 is valuable if and only if commitment in the conventional economy is valuable.
-However, \autoref{thm:generic_better} indicates that the refined value of commitment in Web 3.0 is less than the value of commitment in the conventional economy in almost all scenarios.
-Therefore, the algorithms used in Web 3.0 partially mitigate the losses associated with the absence of commitment power.
+Finally, we use the framework to revisit the value of commitment in Web 3.0 communities.
+Since transparent algorithms and smart contracts can implement MDMB-like communication, the relevant benchmark without full commitment is not always cheap talk.
+We define the gap between Bayesian persuasion and the value of MDMB as the \textit{refined value of commitment} in Web 3.0 communities. \autoref{prop:allequal} shows that this refined value is positive if and only if the conventional value of commitment is positive.
+Nevertheless, \autoref{coro:generic_better} implies that the refined value is generically smaller than the conventional value of commitment.
+Algorithmic mediation and enforceable burning therefore partially mitigate, but generally do not eliminate, the loss from the absence of full commitment.

-As extensions, we further explored the MDMB that is limited by a finite budget. \autoref{thm:SenderOPT_bounded} shows that the value of MDMB limited by budget constraint is the worst concavification value of Sender's generalized subjective payoff function which is the affine combination of Sender's generalized adjusted payoff functions.
-The generalized adjusted payoff functions further manifest Sender's optimal MDMB design.
-The message of an optimal MDMB can be classified into two groups.
-One group of messages is not associated with money burning and only functions for persuasion.
-The other group of messages is associated with money burning and used for obtaining credibility.
-In this group, the amount of money burned is maximized with the consideration of all the constraints.